Young-TW/LeetGPU/README.md

 # LeetGPU

-This repository contains GPU-accelerated solutions for various LeetCode problems.
-The implementations leverage CUDA to speed up computations for large datasets.
+This repository contains solutions for various LeetGPU problems.